xvik/generics-resolver/README.md

 ### Usage

-First class hierarchy needs to be parsed to properly resolve all generics:
+Class hierarchy needs to be parsed to properly resolve all generics:

 ```java
 GenericsContext context = GenericsResolver.resolve(Root.class)